mahavedalla/mahavedalla/docs/questions/pariyatti/whether-sacred-doctrine-is-necessary-for-a-trainee-sekha.md

-# Whether sacred doctrine is necessary for a trainee (sekha)?
+Question: Whether sacred doctrine is necessary for a trainee (sekha)?
 Answer in Brief: -
  Category: Pariyatti
 Sutta References: -